ninton/cakephp.CryptoDb/readme.txt

 ----------------------------------------
 1) Plaintext and key are not recorded on binlog.

-2) Salt is generated each time.
+2) iv is generated each time.
    Even if it use the same key and the same message, an encrypted data is different.
-   (encrypted data contains salt)
+   (encrypted data contains iv)

 ----------------------------------------
 MySQL field type	CryptoDb support